BlackSound1/textual-system-monitor/CONTRIBUTING.md

 something meaningful.
 Push to your own remote branch (because you forked it).
 Create a pull request from your forked branch into my `main` branch.

+Once your branch is reasonably complete, go to `pyproject.toml` and increase the `version` field according to typical SemVer rules.